Mtnfx/RunningStatsProgram/README.md

 # Recommended Readings
 Most people can probably figure out how my code works based on documentation and syntax.
 However, I also do a good amount of planning in my Development Journals.
 I would personally recommend reading Base Assumptions as it gives a foundation as to what you automatically assume about my code.

+# A Final Note
+This project has been in the the works on paper for a while and in code for an almost equally long time.
+I've put this online to hopefully inspire anyone who's like me to delve a bit further into computing and statistics.
+The project you see here now will most likely continue to evolve as I get better at statistics and computer science (hopefully getting more accurate).
+That being said, I hope you enjoy looking through my project and seeing what kinds of ideas I have.

+Regards,

+Mountain Fox